RittgerLabGroup/SPIRES_2025_0_1/README.md

    will do Sept.
 Use sbatch options for --job-name and --array.
    This updates tile-specific Gap and Interp monthly data cubes.

+   It appears that these jobs often crash with out-of-memory errors when they are set up for more than 3-month batchs.
+So consider doing these runs in Quarterly batches of no more than 3 months.

 3) Update the multi-variable mosaics for the new period

    Turn off Step3 processing, and use runSnowTodayStep2.sh for this